 During the investigation, the officer probably won’t give an opinion on fault.
 You will need to get a copy of your car accident report.
 It’s normally available within 10 days.
 Although the police report is not admissible in court, it’s frequently used by insurance companies in deciding liability.
 You should carefully review the report and if you discover mistakes, you can request the report be revised.

 Even a minor traffic collision can turn into an insurance nightmare.
 Perhaps the other party changed their story after the accident or their insurance company is disputing the claims.
-Having an experience car accident attorney on your side can ensure your rights are protected throughout the settlement process.
-Receive a free claim review today and sleep better tonight.
+Contact an experienced car accident attorney near you to have someone on your side to ensure that your rights are protected throughout the settlement process.

 Contact a qualified auto accident attorney to make sure your rights are protected.